 There is not one “Asian diet”, rather this is a conglomeration of dietary schemes typically seen across Asia.
-Typically this diet includes daily vegetables/fruits/nuts/seeds/legumes/whole grains, less frequent dairy/eggs/poultry/healthy oils, and infrequent red meat/sugary desserts.
+Typically, this diet includes daily vegetables/fruits/nuts/seeds/legumes/whole grains, less frequent dairy/eggs/poultry/healthy oils, and infrequent red meat/sugary desserts.
 The diet recommends six glasses of water or tea daily.
-Overall this will be a generally healthy diet plan, though the infrequent dairy may make adequate calcium consumption more difficult, and one must be careful not to go overboard on rice/noodles as it can be easy to overeat these and enter an undesirable caloric surplus.
+Overall, this will be a generally healthy diet plan, though the infrequent dairy may make adequate calcium consumption more difficult, and one must be careful not to go overboard on rice/noodles as it can be easy to overeat these and enter an undesirable caloric surplus.
 If curious, click here for more information.

-One can expect rapid weight loss in the first few days when following the Atkins Diet, especially if exercising, due to depletion of glycogen stores (as this holds water in the body), and the comparative reviews above do indicate this is effective for weight loss.
+You can expect rapid weight loss in the first few days when following the Atkins Diet, especially if exercising, due to depletion of glycogen stores (as this holds water in the body), and the comparative reviews above do indicate this is effective for weight loss.
 However, I generally do not recommend restrictive dieting practices, and restricting carbohydrates will limit the intake of many healthy nutrients.
 Thus, I generally do not recommend following the Atkins diet long term, though it should be safe if constructed optimally over a shorter time period (ie, months).

 A 2021 SR/MA of 54 RCTs evaluating the DASH diet in patients with chronic diseases found(Lari, 2021):